DanielHaring/TYPO3-Crystalis/Documentation/DeveloperCorner/DatabaseService/Index.rst

     $DB->exec_SELECTquery('field', 'table', 'where');

 No matter which way you choose of accessing the database, a new connection only will be established if it is really necessary.
-Meaning if TYPO3_DB already was initiaded or a new connection was established previously, the existing one will be used instead of creating a new one.
+Meaning if *TYPO3_DB* already was initiated or a new connection was established previously, the existing one will be used instead of creating a new one.